 - Ovarian cancer

 HIPEC can also be effective when used as supportive therapy for patients who have a malignant ascites (an accumulation of fluid in the stomach cavity), which is a common side effect of peritoneal tumors.

 As compared to traditional chemotherapy, HIPEC has several advantages, including:

-- A single treatment – Unlike standard chemo, which is delivered intravenously in multiple sessions over the course of several weeks or months, HIPEC is one treatment given in the operating room after cytoreductive surgery.
+A single treatment – Unlike standard chemo, which is delivered intravenously in multiple sessions over several weeks or months, HIPEC is one treatment given in the operating room after cytoreductive surgery.